mmoore2017/mmoore2017.github.io/_pages/about.md

 I am a second-year master's student studying Electrical Engineering at the University of Maryland.

-I am also a Data Scientist a Viridios AI, a fintech startup whose aim is to enchance transparency in the climate and sustainability markets through the use of technology.
+I also work as a Data Scientist at Viridios AI, a fintech startup whose aim is to enchance transparency in the climate and sustainability markets through the use of technology.